 Al Hillah Babil, Iraq Travel Guide

-Zain Iraq, AsiaCell, and Korek Telecom are the main mobile providers.
+Zain Iraq, AsiaCell, and Korek Telecom are the primary cell phone providers.
 Local SIM card purchase requires your passport for registration.
 Pre-paid options are widespread and feature data packages.

 Wi-Fi is typically present in most hotels, with variable speed and reliability.
-Some cafes also may provide Wi-Fi access.
+Some cafes also might provide Wi-Fi access.
 Mobile data is generally reliable in urban areas like Al Hillah.

 Arabic is the official language.
 English fluency is limited outside some hotels, tour operators, and highly educated individuals.
 You may meet significant language differences in daily interactions.